dimasrepo/DTC-ML-Zoomcamp/Course/II. Machine Learning for Regression Model/Homeworks/Question.md

 ## Homework 2: Laptop Price Prediction

-> Note: Sometimes your answer might not perfectly match any of the options.
-That’s okay.
-Just choose the option that’s closest to your solution.

 ### Dataset

 For this assignment, we will use the Laptops Price dataset from [Kaggle](https://www.kaggle.com/datasets/juanmerinobermejo/laptops-price-dataset).